When you spend money on advertising, you are seeking to accomplish two main things: Increase sales and influence people’s opinions about your brand.

-To determine whether the advertising is effective and worth the cost, you’ll need to take measurements.
+To tell if the advertising is effective and worth the cost, you’ll need to take measurements.
 Sales numbers can be tracked through quantitative data, but how do you measure people’s impression of your brand?

-It turns out that you can measure people’s subjective feelings and impressions of your brand by measuring your brand equity.
+It turns out, you can measure people’s subjective feelings and impressions of your brand by measuring your brand equity.

 How much value does your brand have?
 Is it memorable and impressionable?
 Brand equity seeks to measure how impactful your brand is.
 When you assess brand equity, you’ll be accounting for metrics that include:

-Developing creative strategy for a campaign can be a time-consuming, expensive process, and you may not even be sure whether your efforts are improving your brand equity.
-To illustrate what we mean, let’s imagine that you have a pasta sauce brand called “Nonna’s”.
+Developing creative strategy for a campaign can be a time-consuming, expensive process, and you may not even be sure if your efforts are improving your brand equity.
+To illustrate what we mean, say you have a pasta sauce brand called “Nonna’s.”
 You want to create a campaign that will increase brand awareness and advertise your brand attributes.

 One attribute may be that your brand is “unique” (based on the ingredients you use and the product sourcing).
 How do people currently see Nonna’s?
-Do they view it as more unique than, for instance, Dolmio sauce?
+Do they view it as more unique, than say, Prego sauce?
 How much equity does your brand currently have?

 You decide to send out a brand equity survey prior to launching the campaign.
-You want to understand people’s current impressions of your brand and use some of this feedback to shape your messaging strategy.
-Following the campaign, you’ll again send out a brand equity survey, which will gauge whether people’s impressions of your pasta sauce have changed after seeing the messaging.
+You want to understand people’s current impressions of your brand, and use some of this feedback to shape your messaging strategy.
+Following the campaign, you’ll again send out a brand equity survey, which will measure if people’s impressions of your pasta sauce have changed after seeing the messaging.
 In other words, does your brand have more equity following the campaign?

 When measuring brand equity through surveys, you’ll ask questions that directly measure whether people’s impressions of your brand change before and advertising, and you’ll use some of the questions to influence how you shape your campaign.

 To measure overall brand equity, you’d ask a question like: